Martín Sabbatella

 Martín Sabbatella (born 14 April 1970) is an Argentine politician and leader of the New Encounter party.
 From 1999 to 2009, he was intendente (mayor) of Morón, a partido in the Greater Buenos Aires metropolitan area.
 He was also a member of the Argentine Chamber of Deputies from 2009 to 2013, and director of the Federal Authority for Audiovisual Communication Services from 2012 to 2015.
-Since 2020, Sabbatella has been the chairman of the Matanza–Riachuelo Basin Authority (ACUMAR).
+From 2020 to 2023, Sabbatella was the chairman of the Matanza–Riachuelo Basin Authority (ACUMAR).

 Early life and career

 Sabbatella was born in the western Buenos Aires suburb of Morón in 1970.
 He enrolled at the Manuel Dorrego National Middle School, where he became active in the Communist Party of Argentina.
 He served as Secretary of the center-left Frepaso caucus in the Morón City Council from 1995, and in 1997, was elected to the body on the Alliance ticket recently formed with the centrist Radical Civic Union (UCR).
 He is married to psychologist and fellow politician Mónica Macha, with whom he has one daughter.